 Admins can only be created manually by a Super Admin in your organisation.
 Users with other levels of admin access cannot create or edit the admin permission or access level.

-• You cannot request Tribal Habits Support create admins (you must manage your admin access directly to ensure your organisation's internal policies and permissions are followed).
+IMPORTANT - You also cannot request Tribal Habits Support to give a user Admin access.
+This is to ensure that your organisation's internal policies and permissions are followed.

-Creating new Admins or managing Admin Access (if you're a Super Admin)
+Creating and managed Admins (if you're a Super Admin)

-When completing the form to create a new user, you'll see a field called 'Administrator' with a checkbox beside it.
-Only Super Admins have permission to tick this checkbox.
+To add a new user with Admin access, when completing the form to create a new user (by navigating to People -> 'I want to' button and selecting 'Add new user'), you'll see a field called 'Administrator' with a checkbox beside it.
+Only Super Admins have permission (ability) to tick this checkbox.
+The steps are:

-When ticked, a secondary field appears called 'Administrator Type' with a drop-down of options to select from: Super, Standard, Knowledge, Instructor and Reporting.
+• A secondary field appears called 'Administrator Type' and this is where you select the level of access required.
+You will see a drop-down list of options to select from: Super, Standard, Knowledge, Instructor, Reporting and Restricted.

 Managing the admin access of an existing user